-Increasingly, after 1907, however, character psychology motivated actions.
+Increasingly after 1907, however, character psychology motivated actions.
 By following a series of characters’ goals and resulting conflicts, the spectator could comprehend the action.
-Every aspect of silent film style came to be used to enhance narrative clarity.
+Every aspect of the silent film style came to be used to enhance narrative clarity.
 (Film History An Introduction 2003)

-When films were in the developmental stages of becoming a mass media entertainment medium it did not necessarily have to follow the same guidelines as the traditional narrative; instead, it could have taken an abstract form.
+When films were in the developmental stages of becoming a mass media entertainment medium, they did not necessarily have to follow the same guidelines as the traditional narrative; instead, they could have taken an abstract form.

 An audience can understand on a simplistic level the meaning of a given narrative which often relates to their own life because “in most narratives, story-world action is initiated by the narrative’s characters as they attempt to achieve their individual and collective goals.”
 Furthermore, “goals play a role at the discourse level as well; in film narratives, for example, a cinematographer acts in a goal-directed manner to build the cinematic discourse, intentionally composing shots and shot sequences to effectively communicate unfolding story action” (Story and Discourse: A Bipartite Model of Narrative Generation in Virtual Worlds 2007).